 Shift.
 When holding

-corner (this currently doesn't work well in combination with drawing lines).
+reduced to one corner (this currently doesn’t work well in combination

-rotation.
-This is especially useful when editing strategic maps where two sides
+degree rotation.
+This is especially useful when editing strategic maps

 Shift for drawing lines or